stevensouza/automon/README.md

 **The following is a sample command that will monitor your program with Automon** (in this case using JAMon):
 * java  -Dorg.aspectj.weaver.loadtime.configuration=file:aop.xml -javaagent:aspectjweaver.jar -classpath automon-{version}.jar:myapplication.jar:jamon-2.81.jar com.mypackage.MyClass
-* Running with Yammer Metrics, StatsD, JavaSimon etc. you would simply use their respective jars instead of the JAMon jar
+* Running with Micrometer, Yammer Metrics, StatsD, JavaSimon etc. you would simply use their respective jars instead of the JAMon jar
 * aop.xml (AspectJ file) is where you define what parts of your program you want monitored (through 'pointcuts').
 It is often quite simple.
     * Here is a sample pointcut monitoring all methods in all classes in package 'com.stevesouza':  `<pointcut name="profile" expression="within(com.stevesouza..*)"/>`
     * And a full AOP config file [Example monitoring JDK classes (JDBC, IO, Net packages), and custom classes:]( https://github.com/stevensouza/automon/blob/master/examples/config/automon-aop.xml)